kevinmeehanofficial/underwrite/README.md

 # Underwrite.AI: A New Era in Business Planning, Forecasting, and Automation, Designed for Executive Teams and Entrepreneurs
+(Under development; please follow and check back soon, or contact us to contribute)

 Are you a visionary business owner, a discerning real estate investor, or an innovative developer brimming with entrepreneurial spirit?
 Whether you're fostering a budding business idea, eager to take root, or steering an established business toward broader horizons, you've landed in just the right place!